3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 - A levelset-function can be deduced from an image with binary values, i.e. from images of image types "Greyscale" with bit-depth of 1 or an indexed-color with bit depths of 1.

-- Color information, material mixing ratios and arbitrary proeprties can be deduced from PNG images with arbitrary color depth.
+- Color information, material mixing ratios and arbitrary properties can be deduced from PNG images with arbitrary color depth.

 To achieve high accuracy, producers SHOULD store such information in image channels with bit depth of 16.
 Most professional image editing tools an standard implementations of the PNG format support channels with 16 bit.